Run your whole fleet on FleetPilot Start free trial ·

 Vehicles you own and place into service are depreciable business assets.

-When you acquire a vehicle and place it into service in a rental business, the IRS allows you to depreciate the asset over time — and in many cases, accelerate that depreciation under MACRS, Section 179, or bonus depreciation rules.
-For high earners, this can offset rental income and, in some structures, reduce taxable income from other sources.
+Buy a vehicle and place it into service in a rental business, and the IRS lets you depreciate it over time — often accelerated under MACRS, Section 179, or bonus depreciation.
+Depending on your structure, that can offset rental income and, in some cases, other income.

-FleetPilot operators run the kind of professional rental business the tax code is designed to support: real bookings, real expenses, real records, real intent to profit.
-We give you the financial documentation to back it up.
+FleetPilot operators run the real rental business the tax code is designed to support — real bookings, real expenses, real records — and we give you the documentation to prove it.

 MACRS 5-Year Depreciation Schedule (Autos) % of cost basis deducted per year